payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-3ds20-sdk.md

   Min SDK Version is v21
   Compile SDK Version is v31 or later
 * **Maven Dependency URL**\
-  Please use the following code snippet in your app’s build.gradle file:
+  Use the following code snippet in your app’s build.gradle file:

 ```
 implementation 'in.payu:threeds-sdk:1.0.27'
 ```

-* Use our SDK for a complete transaction
+* Use our SDK for a complete transaction:

-1. Collecting device details
+  * Collecting device details
-2. Invoking an authentication request through our 3DS Server
+  * Invoking an authentication request through our 3DS Server
-3. Invoking challenge
+  * Invoking challenge
-4. Completing authorization through us
+  * Completing authorization through PayU
 * Use our SDK for collecting device details and to render challenge screens.

 ## Using PayU implementation